 Adopting AI development in retail industry is not a shortcut to success.
 With Amazon investing in R&D at a rate of US $22.6 billion in 2017, and Alibaba starting AI investment activities in 2013 by a deal with Xiao-i (小i机器人) – a chatbot company, it is no exaggeration to say the profit and revenue boost that retailers expect would not be so near with AI adoption.
 Time for research, testing, adoption, modification of AI varies for different businesses as they serve different customers, provide different products, and stays in different markets.

 Moreover, brands and business leaders also need to be aware of the trends shaping the future of retail and the changing priorities of consumers.
 Transparency, purpose, sustainability, and inclusivity are among the most critical concerns retail businesses need to address publicly to secure their future success.

 A different brand needs a different AI approach.
 We at SotaTek have seen and gone through so many kinds of challenges with our clients regarding AI adoption.
 Yet, those challenges now are condensed into valuable pieces of experience to optimize AI power.
-Let us hear your story and discover the tailored solutions only for your enterprise.
-Contact our AI experts now for an in-depth consultation!
+Tap into SotaTek’s AI and machine learning solutions development services to augment your retail business with AI and ML solutions at scale.
+Let us hear your story and deploy the tailored Artificial Intelligence latest developments only for your enterprise.
+Contact our Artificial Intelligence developers now for an in-depth consultation!